bbauska/Coursera-Bootstrap/README.md

 A button outside a form could have other ways of providing interaction.

-Similarly, the &lt; a > tag that we have traditionally associated with hyperlinks could also be hijacked to be styled and presented in the form of a button.
+Similarly, the \< a > tag that we have traditionally associated with hyperlinks could also be hijacked to be styled and presented in the form of a button.

-Here we will see how bootstrap provides classes that can be used to format the &lt;a> tag into a button to be presented on your website.
+Here we will see how bootstrap provides classes that can be used to format the \<a> tag into a button to be presented on your website.

 We&apos;ll also look at various form elements, like the input elements, select, the button and also the text AD elements, and how we make use of